shirok/Gauche-makiki/README.md

 Usually, loading only once cuts the overhead of script loading for repeating requests.
-However, if the cgi script sets some global state, it should be loaded for every request---a script can be executed concurrently, so any code relying on a shared mutable global state will fail.
+However, if the cgi script sets some global state, it should be loaded for every request---a script can be executed concurrently by multiple threads, so any code relying on a shared mutable global state will fail.
 Note also that we assume the script itself isn't written inside a specific module; if it has it's own define-module and select-module, the module will be shared for every load, and